A Tutorial on 5G Positioning: 5G Positioning Technology (Rel-16)

-Since OFDM signals are employed, it is crucial to delve into a more comprehensive exploration of the techniques for effectively managing them \cite{Babich_2017,Simeone_2004,Cerutti_j20}.
-Before transmitting the signal across the wireless channel, the discrete signal can be oversampled during the IFFT process, followed by the addition of a cyclic prefix.
-After the propagation, a first coarse synchronization is performed, usually detecting the \ac{PSS} of the \ac{SSB} in the time-domain \cite{time_synch}.
-Then, before the \ac{FFT}, the cyclic prefixes are removed.
+Since \ac{OFDM} signals are employed, it is worth delving into a more comprehensive exploration of the techniques for effectively managing them~\cite{Babich_2017, Cerutti_j20, Simeone_2004}.
+Before transmitting the signal across the wireless channel, the discrete signal can be oversampled during the \ac{IFFT} process, followed by the addition of a cyclic prefix.
+After the propagation, a first coarse synchronization is performed, usually detecting the \ac{PSS} of the \ac{SSB} in the time-domain~\cite{time_synch}.
+Then, before the FFT, the cyclic prefix is removed.
 Moreover, in the context of multi-link communications, it becomes essential to differentiate between various \acp{BS} based on their respective Cell-IDs and the corresponding $T^{\text{PRS}}_{\text{offset, RE}}$.
-For timing estimation, just one \ac{PRS} is modulated, and the \ac{TOA} is estimated at the \ac{UE} side by computing a cross-correlation between the received waveform and the replica of the transmitted waveform at the \ac{Rx}.
+For timing estimation, one \ac{PRS} is modulated, and the \ac{TOA} is estimated at the \ac{UE} side by computing a cross-correlation between the received waveform and the replica of the transmitted waveform at the \ac{Rx}.
+Recalling the \ac{Tx} and \ac{Rx} signal $\boldsymbol{y}_t^{} \in \mathbb{C}^{N_{\mathrm{tx}} \times 1}$ and $\boldsymbol{z}_t^{} \in \mathbb{C}^{N_{\mathrm{rx}} \times 1}$ from \eqref{eq:rx_signal}, which are sampled with sample time $T_s^{} = 1 /(\Delta f\cdot N_f)$, we define the cross-correlation $r_t^{}$ as

+where $N_s^{}$ is the number of samples.
 Then, the highest peak of the cross-correlation can be used to detect the \ac{TOA}, even if the use of advanced techniques for first peak detection is advisable to ensure more accurate results~\cite{giorgetti_time--arrival_2013, kumari_characterization_2015, wang_performance_2020, zehra_proactive_2022}.
 This is particularly pertinent in scenarios with significant multipath effects, as the primary peak associated with the first path may be weaker, with the strongest peak potentially originating from a signal reflection.
 The \ac{TOA} can be later employed for \ac{TDOA} or \ac{RTT} estimate.